Team USA earns bronze medal in men's breaking at the 2024 Olympics

 Team USA breakers did not come away from the Olympic debut of breaking emptyhanded, with American b-boy Victor snagging bronze Saturday in Paris.

-Canadian b-boy Phil Wizard won gold in Sunday's final, with French b-boy Danny Dann taking silver.
+Canadian b-boy Phil Wizard won gold in Saturday's final, with French b-boy Danny Dann taking silver.

 Dany Dann defeated Victor, whose full name is Victor Montalvo, in their semifinal matchup, while Phil Wizard bested Japanese b-boy Shigekix.
 Victor then went on to defeat Shigekix in the bronze medal battle.